textures1245/textures1245/README.md

 - 👋 Hi, I’m @textures
-- 👀 I’m interested in Web deverloper
+- 👀 I’m interested in Software Developer
-- 🌱 I’m currently learning fontend
+- 🌱 I’m currently learning Python, Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...